scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     CREATE DATABASE mailserver;

-    GRANT SELECT ON mailserver.* TO 'mailuser'@'127.0.0.1' IDENTIFIED BY 'mailuserpass';
+    GRANT SELECT, EXECUTE ON mailserver.* TO 'mailuser'@'127.0.0.1' IDENTIFIED BY 'mailuserpass';
     FLUSH PRIVILEGES;

 Create table for domains that will be server by our server: